rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

 **Hint (2):** You're missing a using statement.

-> We're really just skimming the surface with regular expressions here.
+> We're really just skimming the surface of using regular expressions.
 [Learn more](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference).

 Hopefully, it's fairly easy to see what we're doing here.
 Because of the order, we'll try Regex then LUIS.
 Without adding LUIS, our bot is really only going to pick up on a few variations, but it should capture a lot, if the users are using the bot for searching and sharing and ordering pictures.